Ridge Regression on Riemannian Manifolds for Time-Series Prediction: Prediction for Trajectories in Riemannian Manifolds

-and the well-known formula $\grad_yr=-2\Log_y\mu$ with $y=k(x)$ completes the proof. \end{proof} We remark that if $M$ is embedded in some Euclidean space, then the gradient can also be obtained by projecting the Euclidean one to the tangent space at the point of the evaluation.
+The well-known formula $\grad_yr=-2\Log_y\mu$ with $y=k(x)$ completes the proof. \end{proof} Note that we may compute the gradient using automatic differentiation tools such as PyTorch or JAX.
+Moreover, if $M$ is embedded in some Euclidean space, then the gradient can also be obtained simply by projecting the Euclidean one to the tangent space at the point of evaluation.
+Finally, recall that for symmetric spaces Riemannian building blocks, and particularly the logarithmic map, are available as closed form expressions, accelerating the computations.
+For the computation of the adjoint map, we refer to Appendix~\ref{adjoint}.